Sharon | The Mom Renovation

 After a brief beauty PR stint (I didn’t love having to love everything my clients offered), I jumped ship for a senior admin role at HESS Corporation, the energy company, where I happily spent almost a decade on tasks including website content and media monitoring.

 I did the full time NY-NJ commute until my daughter was born.
-I had started to freelance beauty and parenting articles for BeautyNewsNYC.com and blog, but giving 100% to mothering, 100% to a full-time job and 100% to writing wasn’t really adding up.
+I had started to freelance beauty and parenting articles for BeautyNewsNYC.com and blog, but giving 100% to mothering, 100% to a full-time job and 100% to writing wasn’t adding up.
 (300%, anyone?)

 This is that.